MonaNaamani/Programming-Notes/JavaScript.md

 const hello = 'Hello World';
 console.log(hello[6]); // Output: W
 ```
-### Iterators

-Iterators are methods called on arrays to manipulate elements and return values.

-- `.length()`: returns the number of items in the array.
-- `.push()`: allows us to add items to the end of an array.
-- `.join()`: Elements of an array are converted to strings and concatenated together, returning the resulting string.
-- `.slice()`: Returns a shallow copy of part of array, while original array is not modified. (from, to).
-- `.splice()`: Modifies an array by inserting, deleting, and/or replacing array elements then returns an array of deleted elements.
-- `.shift()`: Removes and returns the first element of the array.
-All subsequent elements will shift down one place.
-- `.unshift()`: Adds one or more elements to beginning of array and returns new length.
-- `.concat()`: Merges, or concatenates, two or more arrays.
-- `.copyWithin()`: Returns a mutated array with part of it copied to another location in the same array, and its length unchanged.
-- `.filter()`: Creates a new array with all elements that pass the test from the provided function.
-- `.find()`: Returns the first element in the array that satisfies the given function.
-- `.findIndex()`: Returns the first index that passes the callback function's test.
-Returns -1 if no element passes the test.
-- `.findLast()`: Returns the last instance of an element in an array that meets the specified condition.
-- `.findLastIndex()`: Iterates through the array in reverse order and returns the index that passes the provided testing function.
-- `.forEach()`: Loops over the array, passing each item in the array into the callback function provided.
-- `.includes()`: Returns true if a given value is included in an array.
-- `.indexOf()`: Returns the first index at which an element can be found.
-Returns -1 if element is not found.
-- `.isArray()`: Returns true for arrays, otherwise false.
-- `.lastIndexOf()`: Returns the last index at which an element can be found.
-- `.length`: Returns the specific number of elements in the array.
-- `.map()`: Creates a new array with the results of calling a function for every element in array.
-- `.pop()`: Removes the last element of an array, decrements the array length, and returns the value that it removed.
-- `.reduce()`: Combines each element of an array, using a specified reducer function, and returns a single value.
-- `.reverse()`: Reverses the order of the elements of an array in place and returns the reversed array.
-- `.some()`: Runs a conditional through an array and returns a boolean if any value fulfills the conditional.
-- `.sort()`: Returns an array with its items sorted in place.
-- `.toSorted()`: Takes an array and returns a new array with all the elements sorted in ascending order.
-- `.toString()`: Returns a string with each of the array values, separated by commas.
-Does not mutate the original array.
-- `.valueOf()`: Returns the value of all the elements of the original array.
-- `.every()`: tests whether all elements in the array pass the test implemented by the provided function.
-It returns a Boolean value.

 When you pass an array into a function, if the array is mutated inside the function, that change will be maintained outside the function as well.

 When an array contains another array it is known as a nested array.